 Just as the Montessori approach encourages independent thinking and enables the children to work at their own pace, the IB Diploma Visual Arts course nurtures the individual’s curiosity and develops skills for autonomous inquiry.
 IB students are expected to read, write, think, and question what they do as artists, showing evidence of research and investigation.
 It is expected that they become increasingly self-directed, as they develop a personal interest and visual style that is fitting to their chosen theme or area of inquiry.
 In the IB Diploma, akin to Maria Montessori’s vision, almost all the work that the students carry out is to assist them to learn how to improve on their artwork, not to assess what they can already do.

 Throughout each year Treetop’s students have the chance to visit art galleries, attend events such as Sculpture by the Sea and go to museums.
-Incursions are planned to supplement the topics studied in the classroom and Treetop’s students benefit from exhibiting their artwork and being involved in community art projects such as The Darlington Arts Festival and Trek the Trail.
+Incursions are planned to supplement the topics studied in the classroom and Treetop’s students benefit from exhibiting their artwork and being involved in community art projects such as The Darlington Arts Festival.

 Treetops has always had music as an integral and integrated part of our curriculum.
 Since 2013 Treetops has employed a dedicated Music Specialist and the Music program continues to expand each year.